bazmap/AuTOC-for-Reveal.js/readme.md

 		AuTOC
 	],
 	AuTOC: {
+		tagList: 'h1,h2,h3', // string
-		tagList: 'h1,h2,h3', // DOM elements to use for the table of contents - string of elements separated by comma - default to 'h1,h2,h3'
+		// DOM elements to use for the table of contents
+		// String of elements separated by comma
+		// The element order dertemine the hierarchy
+		// Default to 'h1,h2,h3'
+		visibleInit: true, // boolean
-		visibleInit: true, // TOC visible at start - boolean - Default to true
+		// TOC visible at start
+		// Default to true
+		layout: 'vertical', // string
-		layout: 'vertical', // Menu layout - string : 'vertical', 'horizontal' - Default to 'vertical'
+		// Menu layout : 'vertical', 'horizontal'
+		// Default to 'vertical'
+		style: 'box', // string
-		style: 'box',  // Menu style - string : 'box', 'plain' - Default to 'box'
+		// Menu style : 'box', 'plain'
+		// Default to 'box'
+		subAlwaysVisible: false, // boolean
-		subAlwaysVisible: false, // in vertical layout, all sub-elements are always displayed - boolean - Default to false
+		// In vertical layout only, all sub-elements are always displayed
+		// Default to false
+		horizontalPosition: 'left', // string
-		horizontalPosition: 'left', // TOC position in the page only when layout = vertical - string : 'left', 'right' - Default to left
+		// In vertical layout only, TOC position in the page : 'left', 'right'
+		// Default to left
+		verticalPosition: 'top', // string
-		verticalPosition: 'bottom', // TOC position in the page - string : 'top', 'bottom' - Default to top for layout = vertical and bottom for layout = horizontal
+		// TOC position in the page : 'top', 'bottom'
+		// Default to top for layout = vertical and bottom for layout = horizontal
+		linksAlign: 'center', // string
-		linksAlign: 'center', // Links alignment - string : 'left', 'right', 'center' - Default to center }
+		// Links alignment : 'left', 'right', 'center'
+		// Default to center
+	}
 });
 ```